Last Updated on February 12, 2023 by Charles Wilson

 Worth the price

 A bit pricier compared to other mini lathes, but I had to convince by the delivery it is producing for the turners.

 Why choose Turncrafter Commander

-Some folks consider this unit as Midi lathe for the power and the sturdiness this small motor produces.
+Some folks consider this unit as a Midi lathe for the power and the sturdiness this small motor produces.

 Most of them turn pens, bottle stoppers, and tiny Christmas ornaments.
 This lathe has held up well, doing absolute justice to them.